rolinger/iso-country-complete-data/README.md

 NOTE 1: Currencies: Some countries have multiple codes but only one name and symbol (ie: Colombia).
 Others have multiple codes/multiple names but only one symbol and yet others have multiple codes, names and symbols (ie: Namibia)

 NOTE 2: Postal Codes: Not all countries have postal info avaialble.
 To create consistent data, I analyzed those countries and came up with a default solution `Description="NoPostalSystem", charSet="varchar", postalLength=["0"], ValidationRegex="[a-zA-Z0-9]"` for uniformity.
 You may find my chosen defaults do not suit you.
-Test for `obj.country[code].postal.Description == 'No Data'` to create your own defaults...if any.
+Test for `obj.country[code].postal.Description == 'NoPostalSystem'` to create your own defaults...if any.

 NOTE 3: Postal Code Lengths:  Length variations account for spaces and dashes.
 US ["5", "10"].
 "10" = "12345-1234" or "12345 1234"